-A further good practice to understand who speaks for the community, which will differ depending on the context and which could involve informal leaders as well as official representatives.
+A further good practice is to understand who speaks for the community, which will differ depending on the context and which could involve informal leaders as well as official representatives.
 It is important to pay particular attention and respect to the knowledge and perspectives of elders.